Offbeatmammal/ec_map/README.md

 - lots of code tidy-up (most of this was written sat in race control during an event!)

 *Considering:*
+- allow more than one home config per circuit (need to name them) for (eg) sprints, small, and major race meetings.
 - log of events (race start, chequered flag, vehicle dispatched, vehicle on scene)
 - work out a way to drag icons onto map on iPadOS!

+*Dream:*
+- track GPS coordinates of emergency units and show where they are as well as where they've been dispatched to

 # Credits